Written by guest author: Dr Alice Morgan (TCM)

 Dysmenorrhoea (the fancy name for period pain) can be caused by so many different issues, as equally as it is caused by nothing at all.
 Some people have endometriosis, others have polycystic ovarian syndrome (PCOS), others, fibroid scarring, and some may have just a couple of cysts on their ovaries.
 And then, there are those who never get answers to anything, they just get period pain with no reason at all.
 How infuriating.
 Painkillers are the number one go-to for many sufferers, so is surgery for those with huge amounts of endometrial tissue that is not inside the uterus where it is meant to be, and then for a high number, hormonal medicines like the oral contraceptive pill (OCP) and intrauterine devices (IUDs) are commonly prescribed.
 Western Medicine really offers great in bandaid style treatments.
 Which is totally ok, when we need them, Western Medicine is no way our worst enemy.
 That’ll be the period pain.
 But sometimes there just has to be better ways to work out and treat the root causes of the monthly nightmare.
 Doesn’t there?

 Que Chinese Medicine.
-Not sure if you have noticed when you have a session with me at Zhong Centre, the questions that are asked about your period are in depth and get you thinking.
+Your Chinese Medicine practitioner will ask about your period in depth and get you thinking.
 As much as it is important that we put nourishing things into our bodies, what comes out can show us so much more.
 Your poop is super important (stay tuned for an indepth look into your shit) and so is your urine and your sweat.
 Your period is also something that comes out of you.
 If it isn’t healthy looking, something must be up hey?
 Head to the GP and say you have period pain, get painkillers, a medical cert, maybe chat about hormonal meds, wham bam thank you mam, your out of there, all in like 10 minutes after waiting 70 minutes to see them in the first place.
 (This is weird right?
 We should spend more time with our health care practitioner!).
-Come and tell me that you can’t function a few days per month and boy, do I become personal.
+Come and tell me that you can’t function a few days per month and boy, do we become personal.

 More questions!
 Are you overworking?
 Both physically and mentally?
 Like are you really burning the candle at both ends?
 We know what happens to candles that burn at both ends.
 Well, maybe we don’t.
 That seems like a pointless candle.
 So yeah, working yourself into the ground is pointless.
 Look, sometimes we have a hustle, and hustling is great, we want to do it all and have it all.
 But if your health is diminishing, that’s not ‘having it all’.
 Overworking depletes your Yin, your Qi, your Yang, and your Blood.
 The trifecta (plus 1).
 And what about your emotions?
 Are you angry?
 Frustrated?
 Worried?
 Or perhaps you are full of resentment or guilt?
 When these emotions are out of control (because they are healthy emotions to have, in small, balanced ways) everything knots up and becomes stagnant and still.
 And how about the Cold invading your Uterus.
 Damn you Cold!
 This can occur when the lower abdomen is exposed to cold environments.
 Hands up who wore midriff tops with Paris Hilton in the early 2000’s, super low rise jeans during their teens and early years?
 It can also invade while swimming in super cold water or training for sport in thin tops in cold weather.
 The trick here is to always keep that lower abdomen warm during colder weather.

 A combination of Acupuncture and Chinese herbs makes sure your Yin, Yang, Qi, and Blood is balanced and that everything is freely flowing as it should be.
 Answering these questions, feeling your Chinese System pulses and reading your tongue really helps me get an understanding of where the cause of your period pain is coming from.
-And I can do Acupuncture if you are on any contraception.
-I don’t judge and I am definitely not a purist.
-What I do like to do in clinic though is chat positively about your period.
+And we can do Acupuncture if you are on any contraception.
+We don’t judge and we are definitely not purists.
+What we do like to do in clinic though is chat positively about your period.
 If there was no pain or no shame around this amazing bodily function, wouldn’t it be easier to deal with?
 Let’s start breaking the walls down about being silent on something that so many suffer from.
 Let’s open the conversation up.
-One coffee at a time, one cafe at a time, one non menstruator at a time!
+One coffee at a time, one cafe at a time, one non menstruator at a time.